imsudip/coreply/README.md

 </div>

 -   **Real-time AI Suggestions**: Get accurate, context-aware suggestions as you type.
--   **Customizable LLM Settings**: Supports any inference service having a OpenAI compatible API.
+-   **Customizable LLM Settings**: Supports any inference service having an OpenAI compatible API.
 -   **No Data Collection**: All traffic goes directly to the inference API.
-No data passes through intermediate servers.
+No data passes through intermediate servers (except for the hosted version).

 ## Getting Started